Netflix is available in over 190 countries (basically everywhere except China, Crimea, North Korea, and Syria).

 This is due to the licensing arrangements the service signs with movie and television producers.
 (As well as due to what’s allowed by law or religion in some restrictive areas.)

-The largest selection of available content can be found in the U.S., where as of this writing there are 1,326 TV shows and 4,339 movies available to American Netflix viewers.
+The largest selection of available content can be found in the U.S. As of this writing there are 1,326 TV shows and 4,339 movies available to American Netflix viewers.

 Meanwhile, Lithuanian viewers are limited to a selection of only 213 TV series and 585 movies.